ZRonchy/Algorithm-Java/README.md

-# Algorithm-Java
+# Algorithms
-Collection of common algorithms
+Just for practice.